-- 1. Within the framework of the policy aimed at the prevention of involuntary unemployment, an assessment committee has been set up for the public universities at sector level. - The task of this committee is to assess the efforts of the employer and employee, as agreed upon within the framework of a reorganisation at a public university, in the event compulsory redundancies are intended. - 3.
+- The task of this committee is to assess the efforts of the employer and employee, as agreed upon within the framework of a reorganisation at a public university, in the event compulsory redundancies are intended. - 3.
 The following applies to an employee employed by a public university: should, despite all efforts, compulsory redundancies prove to be unavoidable, the employment contract shall not be terminated until the assessment committee passed judgement at sector level on the efforts made by the employer and employee within the framework of the agreed redundancy package. - 4.
 An intention to resort to compulsory redundancies shall be reported to the committee allowing a period of four weeks to come to a decision.
 If no decision is reached during this period, the committee shall be deemed to agree to the redundancies. - 5.
 The committee may deviate from the term as referred to in paragraph 4, supported by reasons. - 6.
-Decisions supported by a majority of the assessment committee are binding for the employer. - 7.
-An employee who is made redundant following the decision of the assessment committee retains the right to object to this dismissal. - 8.
+Decisions supported by a majority of the assessment committee are binding for the employer. - An employee who is made redundant following the decision of the assessment committee retains the right to object to this dismissal. - 8.
 The committee comprises two members appointed by the employees' organisations and two members appointed by the employers. - 9.
 The committee records its procedures in its own by-laws.